radius-project/design-notes/cli/cli-improvements.md

 ### Goals

-Enhance the user experience with 'rad deploy' by making its interaction with various Radius concepts more intuitive.
+Enhance the user experience with `rad deploy` by making its interaction with various Radius concepts more intuitive.

 ### Non-Goals

 NA

 ### User scenarios

-As a developer, I would prefer not to manually enter or set the group to which my application will be deployed each time.
+* As a developer, I would prefer not to manually enter or set the group to which my application will be deployed each time.
 It would be beneficial if Radius could automatically select the group name, ensuring all related resources are grouped together and avoiding conflicts with resources from other applications.
 I should have the option to override this behavior when necessary.

-As a developer, I would like to avoid the responsibility of selecting unique names for components within my application to prevent conflicts with other deployed applications.
+* As a developer, I would like to avoid the responsibility of selecting unique names for components within my application to prevent conflicts with other deployed applications.

 ## Design

 We aim to redesign the rad CLI commands, adopting a convention-over-configuration approach to determine the Radius resource group to be operated on.
+Consequently,

-Consequently, we will not establish a default resource group or environment during the 'rad init' process in config.yaml.
+* we will not establish a default resource group during the 'rad init' process in config.yaml.
+* we will establish the convention that by default, an application ```<app-name>``` to be deployed using environment ```<env-name>``` will be a under the resource-group ```<app-name>-<env-name>```

 The workspace entry created as part of rad init will be as below: